 - Peel and thinly slice the potatoes.

-- In a pot, add the butter and cook the onions in the butter until soft.
+- In a pot, add the vegan butter and cook the onions in the butter until soft.
 Add flour and cook an additional 2 min. stirring occasionally.

 - Whisk in the milk and cook until the sauce is bubbly and thickens, stirring frequently.

 - Remove the pot from the heat and add 3/4 cup cheese.
 Stir until the cheese is all melted.
 Season with salt and pepper to taste.

 - In a glass casserole dish (be sure to use a shallow dish, preferably 9x13), place one layer of potatoes, sprinkle with salt/pepper, add 1/2 the sauce mixture, and repeat to form one more additional layer.

 - Sprinkle the top with the remainder of the cheese.